allouchear/NNMP-Pot/README.md

 git clone https://github.com/allouchear/NNMP-Pot.git
 ```
 You can also download the .zip file of NNMP-Pot : Click on Code and Download ZIP
+The code is interfaced with LAMMPS.
+To compile LAMMPS for NNMP-Pot, see README file in NNMP-Pot/Interfaces /LAMMPS/

 ## How to use it
 See examples/H2O folder.